Blackbaud-EricSlater/Luminate-CMS-Chrome-Background-Image-Fix/README.md

 This approach causes Chrome to reprocess the stylesheets without redownloading them, which is beneficial from a performance perspective.

-To ease implementation across the various Luminate CMS client architectures this script does not rely on any third-party libraries (e.x. jQuery).
+To ease implementation across the various Luminate CMS client architectures, this script does not rely on any third-party libraries (e.x. jQuery).
 Also, all logic is wrapped in an immediately invoked function expression to protect the global scope.
-Further, the core logic is only invoked in Google Chrome and only on the initial page load so there is negligable performance impact on visitors.
+Further, the core logic is only invoked in Google Chrome and only on the initial page load so there is negligible performance impact on

 ## Installation